mrefky/fixsplitter/Readme.md

 * replacing 192.168.169.52 with an IP in your nework subnet that the client second connection will connect to.
 * replacing 01001 with your firm code.
 * replacing 31001 with your exchange fix port.
+* edit the file named re_install.sh replacing the below line with valid IP range in your system:

+sudo microk8s.enable metallb 192.168.169.50-192.168.169.99

 Continue with the following steps: